Profila/Self-Sovereign-Identity/documentation/flows/3_Schema_Creation.md

 To create a schema, follow these steps:

 1. Send a POST request to the issuer `/create-schema/` endpoint.
-2. Provide the issuer did and issuer api key.
-The issuer did should be in short form.
+2. Provide the issuer DID and issuer api key.
+The issuer DID should be in short form.
     - Short form example:
         - did:prism:dbd0499ca917cddde21b0a0cfa576f83287b156d9c8af0deecdf139b9c20904e
     - Long form example: